sted/smoothdb/README.md

 > In these example we use the default configuration for SmoothDB.
 > To have fully PostgREST API compliancy, you should configure:
 > ```json
-> 	EnableAdminRoute: false,
+> 	EnableAdminRoute: false
-> 	BaseAPIURL: "",
+> 	BaseAPIURL: ""
-> 	ShortAPIURL: true,
+> 	ShortAPIURL: true
 > 	Database.AllowedDatabases: [<single_db_name>]
 > ```
 > With these configurations the "/admin" is no longer accessible and "/api/testdb/test..." becomes simply "/test...".